FairyPenguin/Next-JS-V13-App-Router-Google-Analytics-GTM/README.md

-** Notice: in case any errors regard next
+*Notice: in case of any errors regarding NextJS
 This is a known bug and can be resolved by wrapping your Analytics components in the root layout with a Suspense.
-Next.js bug: https://github.com/vercel/next.js/issues/48442#issuecomment-1519139562
+Next.js bug: https://github.com/vercel/next.js/issues/48442#issuecomment-1519139562*

-**

 ## Next-JS-V13-App-Router-Google-Analytics-GTM